tyrrminal/Tardigrade-asp.net/Functional_Specification.md

 # Functional Requirements

-In order to meet the needs of Pam, Ryan, Michael, and Erin, Tardigrade will need functionality in four fundamental realms, with some overlap and coordination necessary between them:
+In order to meet the needs of Pam, Ryan, Michael, and Erin, Tardigrade will need functionality in four fundamental realms, with some overlap and coordination necessary between them.

 #### Pods, Institutions, and Enrollment

 A Pod is a group of family and friends who share (some) data.
 All information stored by Tardigrade is Pod-centric and visible only to users belonging to that Pod.
 Users can be members of multiple Pods, and those who are have the ability to copy some data between Pods to which they belong.

-A Pod member is assigned a single Pod Role, which dictates what privileges that user has in the Pod.
+An Institution is a named school, camp, workplace, etc. -- an entity that one would attend on a regular basis.
+An Institution may be associated with one or more Sessions, where a session could be a school year, a single college class, a soccer season, or even an unbounded employment.
+People (who may or not be Users) may then be Enrolled in one or more Sessions.

 #### Schedules and Calendars

+A Session has a Schedule, and a set of arbitrary negative (e.g., a holiday or snow day) and positive (e.g., a Saturday make-up school day in a year that had too many snow days) exceptions to that schedule.
+A Schedule consists of one or more Schedule Components.
+A Schedule Component is a day of the week along with the start/end times for that day.
+Repetitions are permitted to allow for split schedules (e.g. Monday 8:30-10:30, Monday 2:30-4:30, Wednesday 5:30-9:30).
+Schedule Exceptions may be for an entire schedule component, multiple schedule components, or a partial schedule component (e.g., a half-day or delayed start)

+Furthermore, an Enrollment has its own set of schdule exceptions (e.g., a sick day, or an early dismissal for a doctor's appointment)

+Compiling together a (potentially all-inclusive) subset of this scheduling data, Tardigrade is then able to produce customizable iCalendar output for web subscription.
+These c

 #### Contacts and Contact Information

-#### Grades and Assignements
+#### Grades and Assignments

+### Permissions Model

+Role-based Access Control (RBAC) is used to customize the privileges of various users of the system.
+A Pod member is assigned a single Pod Role, which dictates what privileges that user has in the Pod.

+#### Available Privileges

+##### Pods

+* Rename Pod
+* Invite to Pod (by email address)
+* Remove Member from Pod
+* Assign Member's Pod Role
+* Create Pod Role
+* Delete Pod Role
+* Edit Pod Role (name and privileges)

+##### Institutions

+* Create Institution
+* Edit Institution
+* Delete Institution
+* Create Institution Session
+* Edit Institution Session
+* Delete Institution Session

+##### Enrollment